asbhogal/Password-Strength-Checker/README.md

 </div>

 An online tool which checks the strength of the password entered and advises the user to create a 'strong' one if it is considered 'weak' or 'medium'.
 This leverages JavaScript regex, and is built using vanilla HTML5 and CSS3 (SCSS.)
-This repo is currently under development.

 <strong>:heavy_check_mark: Features</strong>

- - UI-friendly interface which uses colors to signify current password strength
+- UI-friendly interface which uses dynamic strength meter to signify current password strength
 - An option to show/hide password entered
+- Checks if at least 8 lowercase, uppercase, numbers and/or special characters have been entered
+- Checks if there are any repeat characters
 - Modern, stylish theme
 - Full responsiveness
 - Optimised for the web

 <strong>:nerd_face: Stacks Used</strong>
 <br><br>